shadowofneptune/cowgol/doc/coofile.md

 Indicates that subroutine `userid` calls `usedid`.
 Used to tell the linker about the call graph.

-### T: tail-position marker

-No payload.
-Appears directly after a subroutine reference to mark that it does not return.

 ### W: declare workspace

 ```